Require authentication to access a website or web application

 are specific users or groups that you want to exempt from the block action, see

-- Application visibility and control allows you to configure user and group access to a web application that is otherwise blocked by the policy.
+Application visibility and control allows you to configure user and group access to websites and web applications that are otherwise blocked by the policy.
 For more information, see Application visibility and control and Configure application visibility and control.